SamChou19815/website/packages/wiki/docs/website-repo.md

 ### Deployment tooling support

-By default, `monorail` assumes that deployment is done by Firebase CLI tool, with `FIREBASE_TOKEN` already set in your GitHub repository secrets.
-It also assumes that Firebase tool will be available as a dependency, which will be automatically installed by Yarn.
+By default, `monorail` assumes that deployment is done by running `yarn workspace [xxx] deploy`, with no additional tooling support beyond what's already installed by Yarn.

 It also supports adding a limited set of other deployment tools per workspace.